-The Audi A5 Cabriolet replaces the old A4 Cabriolet with a sleek new look and the more agile chassis of the A5 Coupe.
-While visually it isn’t too far removed from the A4 and is certainly less striking than the coupe, a more supple suspension design and improved interior make it a worthy upgrade.
+The Audi A5 Cabriolet replaced the old A4 Cabriolet with a sleek new look and the more agile chassis of the A5 Coupe.
+While in convertible form, the A5 isn’t visually far removed from the B7 A4, the more supple suspension design and improved interior make it a worthy upgrade.
 The range of engines has been added to over time to include high-performance S and RS models.
-The handling of the Audi A5 is excellent though not as involving as the BMW 3 or 4 Series Convertible.
-As with all Audi convertibles, the roof is made from fabric with excellent sound and weather proofing without compromising luggage space.
+The handling of the B8 series Audi A5 is excellent.
+It is refined to drive and beautifully finished, with a well-designed interior.
+It will satisfy most drivers but is not quite as involving as the BMW 3 or 4 Series Convertible.
+As with all Audi convertibles, the roof is made from fabric with excellent sound-deadening and weather-proofing without compromising luggage space.

 The 1.8 TFSI is the tamest and most economical car in the A5 Cabriolet range, it's also the least expensive and even undercuts the BMW 320i.
 There is a choice of gearbox, but if you are enthusiastic enough of a driver to opt for the 8-spd Multitronic you might want to consider one of the more powerful cars.

 The 2 litre TFSI powered Audi A5 Cabrio makes a lot from the extra 0.2 of a litre over the 1.8.
 It has a healthy amount of power knocking a full 2 seconds off the race to 100 km/h.
 Surprisingly it also manages a lower fuel consumption compared with the lower powered car.
 It is an all round delight and gave the now discontinued V6 A5 Cabriolet something to contend with.